Tai Tran

 Rather than feeding the LLM raw time-series data, which would be both impractical and not meaningful to a language model, Valgo provides the agent with a curated, structured representation of the current market state.
 This state includes key elements such as:

-- Recent price action and technical state: For example, “EUR/USD is currently 1.0530, in an uptrend on the 1H timeframe but ranging on the 5M.
+• Recent price action and technical state: For example, “EUR/USD is currently 1.0530, in an uptrend on the 1H timeframe but ranging on the 5M.
 The 50-period moving average is sloping up.
 A buy-side sweep was detected at 1.0525 ten minutes ago, followed by a break of structure above 1.0540.
 Current volatility (ATR) is moderate.”

-- Active market structure and indicator values: For example, “Nearest support at 1.0500, nearest resistance at 1.0575.
+• Active market structure and indicator values: For example, “Nearest support at 1.0500, nearest resistance at 1.0575.
 RSI is 68 (near overbought).
 Last BOS: bullish at 10:30.
 Trend momentum: medium.”

-- News context: For example, “Latest news: ECB press conference ongoing (neutral tone), US unemployment data better than expected (bullish USD).
+• News context: For example, “Latest news: ECB press conference ongoing (neutral tone), US unemployment data better than expected (bullish USD).
 Sentiment: mixed.”

-- Current positions and orders (if any): For example, “No open positions.
+• Current positions and orders (if any): For example, “No open positions.
 Last trade closed +20 pips profit.
 Available capital $X, risk per trade 1%.”

 By structuring the input this way, Valgo ensures the LLM has all relevant information at its fingertips in symbolic form, similar to how a human trader might summarise the state before making a decision.
 The use of value objects and domain abstractions (like SweepDisplayInfo or trend objects) in the code means these summaries are generated from well-defined data structures rather than ad-hoc calculations.
-This not only reduces noise but also makes the agent’s job easier: it can reason about concepts like "trend" or "support level" directly instead of trying to infer them from raw numbers.
+This not only reduces noise but also makes the agent’s job easier: it reasons about concepts like "trend" or "support level" directly instead of trying to infer them from raw numbers.

 Tool use and queries